5at/bluedot-demo/README.md

 Can be powered by the +5V and GND pins next to the Lipo battery connector.

-It has been configured that both GPIO pins have internal pull up resistors and best used with an open drain or relay to GND.
+It has been configured that both GPIO pins have internal pull up resistors and best used with an open drain/collector device or relay to GND.

 _WARNING_: All of the IO pins run at 3.3V.
 Good chance the device will be destroyed if a voltage outside +3.3V and 0V is applied to the pins.